Rust

 What You'll Build

-You'll build an interactive command-line companion that turns plain-language requests into the exact arguments a tool expects.
-Ask it to undo your last commit and it will surface git reset --soft HEAD^, ready to run.
+You'll build a universal command-line companion that understands natural-language requests and turns them into the exact arguments for the tool you're already using.
+Say β€œdrop the last commit” while invoking it for Git and it proposes git reset --soft HEAD^, ready to run.

 Learning Objectives

-• Create robust error handling with anyhow
+• Manage robust errors and exits with anyhow

 Prerequisites

-• Basic Rust syntax and ownership
+• Basic Rust syntax, ownership, and borrowing

-• Basic command-line experience
+• Basic command-line and environment variables

 • Familiarity with async/await concepts

-• Rust and cargo installed
+• Rust toolchain and cargo installed

 • OpenAI API key